JoJo's Bizarre Adventure (video game): Playable characters

+Versions

 Arcade

-The initial arcade release of JoJo's Bizarre Adventure was December 1998.
+JoJo's Bizarre Adventure was initially released for Japanese arcades in December 1998, followed by North America in February 1999.
 An English-translated version was released in Asia under the shortened title of JOJO's Venture, which predates the officially licensed English adaptations of the original manga and anime (hence the name change).
-It was followed by a fully revised version titled JoJo's Bizarre Adventure: Heritage for the Future, released on September 1999, which featured eight additional playable characters.
+It was followed by a fully revised version titled JoJo's Bizarre Adventure: Heritage for the Future, released in September 1999, which featured eight additional playable characters.
 An English version that was released in Europe is simply titled JoJo's Bizarre Adventure, the original Japanese title.